 When a ministry gathers children or youth, it becomes an attractive target for the sexual offender.
-Preferential offenders, abusers who prefer a child as a sexual partner, generally target a child within an age range and gender of preference.
+Preferential offenders - abusers who prefer a child as a sexual partner - generally target a child within an age range and gender of preference.

-In developing an effective safety system, churches or ministries are building a fence: a protective device meant to keep out an unwanted intruder.
-The type of fence built is driven by what we want to keep out.
-Accordingly, we must understand how an offender will pursue and harm children.
-Only through a better understanding of how our children are coming under attack can we understand the type of fence to build.
-Understanding the 'grooming process' of the preferential offender is the key.
+In developing an effective safety system, churches or ministries are building a "fence": a protective device meant to keep out an unwanted intruder.
+Building the right type of fence requires us to understand how an offender will pursue and harm children.
+Understanding the grooming process of the preferential offender is the key.
 When we understand the behavior of the offender, we can design and construct effective barriers.